📚 Part of: BMET Resource Hub › Specs & Selection

 What excitation voltage do IBP transducers require?

-Most disposable IBP transducers require 4–8 VDC, with 5 VDC most common across Philips, GE, Mindray, and Dräger monitors.
-An incorrect excitation voltage produces proportionally inaccurate readings per ANSI/AAMI BP22.
+The ANSI/AAMI BP22 transducer interface accepts 4–8 V, with 5 V most common across Philips, GE, Mindray, and Dräger monitors.
+An incorrect excitation voltage produces proportionally inaccurate readings, so it is one of the first things to verify on an IBP channel fault.

 Are IBP transducer connectors interchangeable?

 No. Each family (Abbott, Edwards, UTAH, BD, B.Braun, Argon) uses different pin counts and pinouts.
-Wrong connectors = no signal or incorrect readings.
-See the connector families table or compatibility matrix.
+The wrong connector means no signal or incorrect readings.
+See the connector families table or the compatibility matrix.

 How do I test an IBP cable?

-Multimeter pin-to-pin continuity, bridge resistance check (300–3000 Ω), short circuit verification, and flex/wiggle test at connectors.
-See cable testing procedures and our inspection guide.
+Multimeter pin-to-pin continuity, a bridge-resistance check across the excitation and signal pairs, short-circuit verification between non-connected pairs, and a flex/wiggle test at the connectors.
+See the cable testing procedures and our inspection guide.

-Direct = single cable, better signal, locked to one transducer brand.
-Adapter = AAMI 6-pin interface, swap transducer cables freely, more connection points.
-See comparison table.
+Direct = single cable, fewer junctions, locked to one transducer brand.
+Adapter = AAMI 6-pin interface, swap transducer cables freely, one more connection point.
+See the comparison table.

 Why does IBP drift after zeroing?

-Usually cable-level: dirty/corroded pins, damaged shielding, or faulty transducer.
+Usually cable-level: dirty or corroded pins, damaged shielding, or a faulty transducer.
 Inspect per this guide's procedures, then see IBP transducer troubleshooting for systematic clinical diagnosis.

 Related BMET Resources